simPRO : Provides New Online Learning Resource for Their Job Management Software

 anytime with internet access.

-licences, and comes at no extra costs.
-It launched on September 26, 2018.
+licenses, and comes at no extra costs.
+It launched on 26 September 2018.